UNLOCK FREE TRAINING

 If you're working with a real estate agent, they can help you find the appropriate contracts to complete the deal legally.
 There are two main contracts that are used to complete wholesale transactions in Missouri.
 They are a purchase and sale agreement & an assignment contract.

-Let's look at samples of each.
+Let's look at samples of each:

-Missouri Realtors Residential Sales Contract includes the offer price and details regarding the sale of the property.
+A Missouri Realtors Residential Sales Contract includes the offer price and details regarding the sale of the property.
 It includes the signatures of the buyer and the seller as well as the address of the property and necessary legal clauses.

 Assignment Contracts are generic addendums that assign the right to the purchase contract to the end buyer.
 It's the equitable interest in the purchase and sale agreement that a wholesaler in Missouri is able to monetize without ever purchasing the property.